jiaxuan-profile/studymind/README.md

 - Focus time analytics and productivity metrics

 ### 🎯 Concept Mastery System
+- **Unified Mastery Score**: A central `mastery_level` (0.0 to 1.0) and `confidence_score` (0.0 to 1.0) for each concept, influenced by interactions from *both* the Advanced Review System and Smart Flashcards.
 - **3-Tier Mastery Classification**:
-  - 🟢 Mastered (≥70%): Used as foundation for new questions.
+  - 🟢 Mastered (e.g., ≥70%): Indicates strong understanding.
-  - 🟡 Developing (30-70%): Targeted with focused practice.
+  - 🟡 Developing (e.g., 30-70%): Indicates partial understanding, requiring more focus.
-  - 🔴 Struggling (<30%): Flagged for remedial attention.
+  - 🔴 Struggling (e.g., <30%): Indicates weak areas needing foundational reinforcement.
-- **Adaptive Question Weights**:
-  - Higher frequency of developing concept questions.
-  - Gradual reintroduction of struggling concepts.
-- **Visual Mastery Tracking**:
-  - Concept nodes sized and colored by mastery level.
-  - Border thickness indicates confidence level.
-  - Hover tooltips show exact mastery percentages.
-  - Mastery tiers clearly indicated with color coding.
 - **Performance-Based Progression**:
-  - Mastery level (0.0 to 1.0) for each concept is updated after each relevant question in a review session.
+  - Mastery and confidence scores are updated after relevant interactions:
+    - **Advanced Review System**: Updates based on question correctness, question difficulty, and user's perceived difficulty of the question (see detailed logic below).
+    - **Smart Flashcards**: Updates based on user's self-assessed recall (Easy, Medium, Hard).
+Flashcard interactions typically have a *moderated impact* on the overall mastery score compared to detailed review questions, reflecting their nature as quicker recall checks.
+      - **Example Flashcard Impact on Mastery:**
+        - Correct/Easy (Quality 5): Small positive increment (e.g., +0.05 to +0.1).
+        - Correct/Medium (Quality 3-4): Very small positive increment or no change.
+        - Incorrect/Hard (Quality 1-2): Small negative increment (e.g., -0.05 to -0.1).
+      - *(Confidence score may also be adjusted based on flashcard performance).*
+- **Advanced Review System - Detailed Mastery Updates**:
-  - **Correct Answers**:
+  - **Correct Answers (Review Questions)**:
     - Easy questions: +0.1 mastery
     - Medium questions: +0.2 mastery
     - Hard questions: +0.3 mastery
-  - **Incorrect Answers (New Structure)**:
+  - **Incorrect Answers (Review Questions - New Structure)**:
-    - Easy questions: -0.25 mastery (larger penalty for missing easier concepts)
+    - Easy questions: -0.25 mastery
-    - Medium questions: -0.2 mastery (moderate penalty)
+    - Medium questions: -0.2 mastery
-    - Hard questions: -0.15 mastery (smaller penalty for challenging concepts)
+    - Hard questions: -0.15 mastery
-  - **User Perception Adjustment**:
+  - **User Perception Adjustment (Review Questions)**:
-    - If a user rates a question's difficulty differently than its actual difficulty, the mastery change is adjusted:
+    - If a user rates a review question's difficulty differently than its actual difficulty, the mastery change is adjusted (e.g., gain reduced if found easier than expected, gain increased if found harder).
+This applies only if the user provides a difficulty rating for the review question.
-      - **Correct & Easier than Expected**: Mastery gain is reduced (e.g., by 15-30%).
-      - **Correct & Harder than Expected**: Mastery gain is increased (e.g., by 15-30%).
-      - **Incorrect & Harder than Expected**: Mastery loss is reduced (e.g., by 10-40%).
-      - **Incorrect & Easier than Expected**: Mastery loss might be slightly increased (optional).
-    - This adjustment only applies if the user provides a difficulty rating for the question.
-- **Confidence Scoring**:
+- **Confidence Scoring (Review System Focus)**:
-  - Confidence score (0.0 to 1.0) for each concept tracks how well your self-assessment aligns with actual performance.
+  - Tracks alignment between self-assessment and actual performance on review questions.
-  - Increases when your perceived difficulty of a question aligns with your performance (e.g., correct and found it easy/medium, or incorrect but knew it was hard).
+  - Increases when perceived difficulty aligns with performance.
-  - Decreases when there's a mismatch (e.g., correct but found it very hard, or incorrect but found it easy).
+  - Decreases with mismatches.
+- **Visual Mastery Tracking**:
+  - Concept nodes in graphs sized and colored by their unified mastery level.
+  - Border thickness can indicate confidence level.
+  - Hover tooltips show exact mastery/confidence percentages.
 - **Mastery Persistence**:
-  - Concepts and their mastery/confidence scores remain in your knowledge graph even if associated notes are deleted.
+  - Concepts and their unified mastery/confidence scores are retained.
-  - Long-term tracking of your growing expertise.
+  - Long-term tracking of expertise.
   - **Coming Soon**: Mastery history and progression tracking.

 ### 🌙 Theme Support